andeha/Monitor/README.md

     extern "C" void Syscall(__builtin_uint_t arg);

-And the `break` handler is defined as follows:
+The `break` handler is also overridable and defined as follows:

      extern "C" void Break() { ; }